cardboard-iguana/disposable-kali/README.md

 - `$CONTROL_SCRIPT stop`: Stop the engagement's container.
 - `$CONTROL_SCRIPT shell`: Connect to a shell in the engagement's container.
 Automatically calls `$CONTROL_SCRIPT start` if necessary.
 - `$CONTROL_SCRIPT desktop`: Connect to a desktop in the engagement's container.
 Automatically calls `$CONTROL_SCRIPT start` if necessary. (**Linux only!** For on macOS, use `$CONTROL_SCRIPT start` and then connect to `localhost:3389` using an RDP client).
+- `$CONTROL_SCRIPT backup`: Backup the engagement container in the data directory.
+Useful for taking snapshots of the container before making a potentially destructive change during an engagement or porting a configured engagement to a different machine.
+- `$CONTROL_SCRIPT restore`: Removes the current engagement container and image and regenerates it from the backup linked at `$ENGAGEMENT_DIR/Backups/${NAME}.tar`.
+By default this will be the most recent backup, but the symlink can be changed manually to point to any other backup.
-- `$CONTROL_SCRIPT archive`: Archive the engagement container and control script in the data directory.
+- `$CONTROL_SCRIPT archive`: Backup the engagement container and archive the control script in the data directory.
 This is generally what you'll want to do at the end of the engagement.
 - `$CONTROL_SCRIPT delete`: Permenantly delete all engagement data.

 ### Android